olivier-ls/binary-storage-php/README.md

 | **stats(string $store)** | Returns file statistics (sizes, fragmentation, counts). | `$info = $store->stats('products');` |
 | **compact(string $store)** | Rebuilds the file and removes fragmentation. | `$saved = $store->compact('products');` |
 | **deleteCache(string $store)** | Deletes both the data and index files for a store. | `$store->deleteCache('products');` |

+* `$ttl` (optional) – Time-to-live in seconds.
+If provided, the entry will expire automatically after this time.

 ## 🧰 When to use it